Lindsay-Lab/substation-seg/README.md

 - Each image is multi-temporal and contains multiple shots taken at the same place during different revisits.
 Majority of the files contains images from 5 revisits.
 - Each image is multi-spectral and  contains 13 channels
 - Spatial Resolution of each image is 228*228.
+Sample image and mask pair are given below -